jameshstephens/jameshstephens.github.io/index.md

 ## Math
 I wrote my undergraduate thesis supervised by Professor Ivan Corwin on some Kardar-Parisi-Zhang universality results for last passage percolation models.

+I am also interested in formalized math.
+As an exercise, I am working on <a href="/Gumbel LPP/">a formalization</a> of a small result from my undergraduate work.